shejialuo/code_for_study/System/AnIntroductionToParallelProgramming/chapter_1/README.md

 An alternative is to have a parallel system with cores that are not capable of managing their own instruction streams: they can be thought of as cores with no control unit.
-Rather, the cores
+Rather, the cores share a single control unit.
+However, each core can access either its own private memory or memory that's shared among the cores.
+In this type of system, all the cores carry out the same instruction on their own data, so this type of system is called a **Single-Instruction Multiple-Data** or **SIMD** system.